 Central Coast AVA

-“This acquisition will help us tremendously,” Greg Martellotto theorized.
-“We will be able to produce our wines under our own roof and that in itself will be a big benefit.
+“This acquisition will help us tremendously,” Greg Martellotto stated.
+“We are able to produce our wines under our own roof and that in itself is a big benefit.
 We will also have a tasting facility for the first time that will give our customers more accessibility.
 It is a win-win scenario for everyone involved.”

-As in many one-man winery operations, Greg Martellotto serves as his company’s winemaker.
-He also uses consulting winemaker Mike Ross whose resume is legendary along the Central Coast.
-Ross worked for both Mike Grgich (Grgich Hills Estate) and Nils Venge (Saddleback Cellars) in Napa Valley before heading south to Santa Barbara County more than 10 years ago.
-His Central Coast experience includes the likes of Demetria Estate Winery (considered among the best wineries in the county), Koehler Winery and a number other quality wineries including Martian Ranch and Vineyard.
-Ross’s wines have always achieved superior scores and numerous accolades for his efforts.
-He has recently planted his first vineyards and intends to produce his own label that will be called Lo-Fi when the vines reach production.
+As many one-man winery operations, Greg Martellotto serves as his company’s winemaker.
+He also uses consulting winemaker Mike Roth whose resume is legendary along the Central Coast.

+Roth worked for both Mike Grgich (Grgich Hills Estate) and Nils Venge (Saddleback Cellars/Venge Vineyards) in Napa Valley before heading south to Santa Barbara County more than fifteen years ago.
+His Central Coast experience includes the likes of Demetria Estate Winery (considered among the best wineries in the county), Koehler Winery, and a number of other quality wineries including Martian Ranch and Vineyard.
+Roth’s wines have always achieved superior scores and numerous accolades for his efforts.
+He has recently planted his first vineyards and launched his own label, Lo-Fi Wines, with a lifelong friend.

 Greg Martellotto - A True Renaissance Man

-Even at the tender young age of 40, Greg Martellotto fancies himself a something of a true renaissance man.
+Greg Martellotto fancies himself as something of a true renaissance man.
 He has managed to travel extensively during his formative years and he has put what he has observed to excellent use in his current business.

 The Dallas native is not at all surprised that his efforts have been successful.
 “Success in the wine business is relative.
-Where I live in San Francisco, you can find a number of 30-year-old billionaires.
+Where I used to live in San Francisco, you can find a number of 30-year-old-billionaires.
 For my part, the wine business has been one long struggle just to survive, and for that I am most thankful.
 It has taught me a number of life lessons and I won’t forget them.”

 He also calls his decision to locate in Santa Barbara County one of the smartest decisions he has ever made.
 “I had all these wonderful connections in Santa Barbara so I hoped they would be put to good use in making better wines.
 That’s the secret, making your wines better as you go along.”

-Greg is also the main winemaker for his operation and credits his degrees in biology and chemistry for helping him produce such excellent results in his wines.
-He is present whenever his grapes are harvested and during any bottling process.
+Greg Martellotto is also the main winemaker for his operation and credits his degrees in biology and chemistry for helping him produce such excellent results in his wines.
+He travels between San Diego and Buellton and is present whenever his grapes are harvested and during any bottling process.
 “Those times are absolutely critical and I wouldn’t want to miss any of them for any reason.
-It is too important to our end product to be there in person.”
+It is too important to our end product to miss being there in person.”

 The future seems extremely bright for Greg Martellotto and his portfolio of fine wines.
-He is enthusiastic about his new winery sire in Buellton and the ability to finally have a tasting facility to be able to showcase his wine portfolio.
-He has survived the perilous time that accompanied the recession of a few years ago and is planning on his own vineyards for the foreseeable future.
+He is enthusiastic about his new winery site in Buellton, and the ability to finally have a tasting facility to be able to showcase his wine portfolio.
+He has survived the perilous time that accompanied the recession years back, and he is planning on his own vineyards for the foreseeable future.